Sectorial descent for wrapped Fukaya categories

-At any point $p$ of a Legendrian submanifold $\Lambda$ there is a \emph{small linking disk} $S_p$ defined by the picture in Figure \ref{figurelinkingsphere} (this is the picture inside contact $3$-space, and the general case is obtained by spinning).
-The picture takes place in a small Darboux chart around $p$ in which $\Lambda$ is the horizontal line.
-The small Legendrian linking spheres $S_p$ bound small Lagrangian linking disks $D_p$ in the symplectization obtained by modifying the cylinder $\RR\times S_p$ as in Figure \ref{figurelinkingdisk}.
-Note there are two possible interpretations of Figure \ref{figurelinkingdisk}, namely either as a filling of the leftmost picture or the rightmost picture of Figure \ref{figurelinkingsphere}.
+At any point $p$ of a Legendrian submanifold $\Lambda$ there is a \emph{Legendrian linking sphere} $S_p$ (aka meridian) defined by the picture in Figure \ref{figurelinkingsphere}.
+The picture takes place in a contact Darboux chart around $p$ in which $\Lambda$ is the horizontal line.
+The Legendrian linking spheres $S_p$ bound \emph{Lagrangian linking disks} $D_p$ in the symplectization obtained by modifying the cylinder $\RR\times S_p$ as in Figure \ref{figurelinkingdisk}.
+Note that there are two possible interpretations of Figure \ref{figurelinkingdisk}, namely either as a filling of the leftmost picture or the rightmost picture of Figure \ref{figurelinkingsphere}.
 The disks defined by these two interpretations are canonically Lagrangian isotopic (this can be seen by extending the Legendrian isotopy in Figure \ref{figurelinkingsphere} in the natural way, or by comparing with the description in terms of Weinstein handles given below).

-The small Lagrangian linking disk $D_p$ can be alternatively described as follows in terms of coupled Weinstein handles (it is basically an exact embedded Lagrangian $0$-handle in the sense of \S\ref{weinsteinhandles}).
+The Lagrangian linking disk $D_p$ can be alternatively described as follows in terms of coupled Weinstein handles in the sense of \S\ref{weinsteinhandles}.
 Let $p\in\Lambda\subseteq Y$ be a (germ near the point $p$ of a) Legendrian submanifold of a contact manifold $Y^{2n-1}$.
-Let $0\leq\ell<n$, and attach to the pair $(Y,\Lambda)$ a coupled $(\ell,\ell)$-handle and a coupled $(\ell+1,\ell+1)$-handle which form a cancelling pair near $p$.
+Let $0\leq\ell<n$, and attach to the pair $(Y,\Lambda)$ a coupled $(\ell,\ell)$-handle and a coupled $(\ell+1,\ell+1)$-handle which cancel (as coupled handles) near $p$.
 At either such handle, we can consider another Lagrangian passing through the critical point which is transverse to $\Lambda$ and on which the restriction of the Morse function has a critical point of index zero.
 This gives a properly embedded Lagrangian $\RR^n$ inside the symplectization of $Y$, and this Lagrangian is our alternative definition of $D_p$.